blaugold/fleet/packages/fleet/example/README.md

 This Flutter project contains a number of small self contained demos to demonstrate the Fleet framework:

+- [hike_graph.dart] shows how to animate a graph of data points.
 - [interactive_box_fleet.dart] and [interactive_box_flutter.dart] implement the
   same interactive animation, one using the Fleet framework and the other using the standard components from the Flutter framework.